ARandomDevX/RfidSystem/README.md

 The project was originally intended for a school's afternoon care data management

 ### Roadmap:
-- v.1w - Not going to be released in the foreseeable future
+- v.1w - Not going to be released in the foreseeable future (w means "working", anything before that isn't going to be used)